What are your favorite brands? Apple? Disney? Trader Joe’s? What do they all have in common?

 Don’t Skimp on Design Costs.

-Studies show that people make intricate assessments of a company or product based on the shape of its logo.
-For many, especially those stumbling upon a brand or product, this is an introduction.
+People make intricate assessments of a company or product based on the shape of its logo.
+For many — especially those stumbling upon a brand or product — this is an introduction to your business.

 If they’re met with an outdated, oddly shaped logo, they may associate your business with being outdated.
 However, a logo that appears sleek and professional will exude knowledge and commitment.
-A business that fails to invest in brand imagery will suffer from not making the most of their brand visuals.
+A business that fails to invest in brand imagery will suffer from not making the most of their brand visuals; especially if their target market is a younger generation.

 Don’t Over-Value Quantity.